YS-jack/RuneLingual-Plugin/README_deveploers.md

 ## 6. Collecting Transcripts
 1. Get the Widget ID of the parent that contains the text you want to translate.
 2. Add the ID to [Ids class](src/main/java/com/RuneLingual/commonFunctions/Ids.java) below line 64.
 Make sure to add a comment to describe what widget it includes, such as `// parent id for the texts in the shop UI`.
 3. Add corresponding sql values to [SqlVariables class](src/main/java/com/RuneLingual/Sql/SqlVariables.java), below line 62.
-Name should be `"sourceValue4" + the name of the source`.
+   <br>Name should be `"sourceValue4" + the name of the source`.
-   The second value "source" should not be changed, as it is the name of the column in the database.
+   <br>The second value "source" should not be changed, as it is the name of the column in the database.
 Also make sure to add a comment to describe what the text is, such as `// shop UI text`.
 4. Go to [WidgetCapture class'](src/main/java/com/RuneLingual/Widgets/WidgetCapture.java) `modifySqlQuery4Widget` function and an if statement to in the form of
    ```java
    if(widgetId == ids.getNameOfIdInStep2){